open-contracting/standard-development-handbook/docs/standard/contributing.rst

 Before contributing to Markdown pages, read the :doc:`../../meta/style_guide`.

-Before authoring a new documentation page, or extensively editing an existing page, read the `process note <https://docs.google.com/document/d/1vBn4HFaczjcCur19kSwEMwk2uciFCdNgm9S9Ue_LnjY/>`__ on using Google Docs to collaboratively edit standard documentation.
+Before authoring a new documentation page, or extensively editing an existing page, learn how to :doc:`contributing/googledocs`.

 Before contributing to JSON Schema and CSV codelists, read the :doc:`../../meta/schema_style_guide` and the `schema patterns <https://os4d.opendataservices.coop/patterns/schema/>`__ section of `ODS' Standards Lab <https://os4d.opendataservices.coop/>`__.